 - “What questions are still open?”

-In the chat field, describe what you want to say in your response.
+In the chat field, describe what you want to say.
 For example:

 - “Draft a response confirming the meeting time”